 He says, “The legacy of country music is important to me, because if I think of that legacy fizzling out, I mean, it breaks my heart.
 Country music has meant so much to me over the years, and the generations coming up deserve that same kind of quality music.”

 While Doug’s music has a strong country foundation, certain nuances in the production give his music an edge perfectly in step with the sound of today’s country radio.
-Doug credits his producer, Marshall Altman (Frankie Ballard, Aaron Watson), for helping him make music that will light up the crowds during his energetic live shows while also maintaining the timeless quality Doug shoots for in all of his songs.
+Doug credits his producer, Marshall Altman (Frankie Ballard, Eric Paslay, Aaron Watson, Josh Abbott Band) for helping him make music that will light up the crowds during his energetic live shows while also maintaining the timeless quality Doug shoots for in all of his songs.

 Doug explains, “I want to make music that people are going to be singing 10 years from now.
 I don’t want to record songs that are gonna go up the charts and then nobody’s gonna know it in a few months.
 I love digging in and finding a deep lyric that’s gonna hit you in the chest.”

 Through relentless touring, Doug has built a loyal, grassroots following that continues to grow with each performance.
-With the release of ”Good Beers Left,” he is looking forward to introducing this new music on the road.
+He is looking forward to introducing new music on the road.
 He looks ahead with excitement to all the future holds, and continues to humbly tip his hat to the ones who make it possible for him to live his dream every day: God and the fans of country music.